 General Management is responsible for the management of the Group's business and focuses on strategic aspects to develop the Group.
-As part of its role, General Management defines the framework of the system of internal control.
+As part of its role, General Management defines the framework of the system of Internal Control.

 The Executive Committee leads the operational performance of the Group.
-Its main tasks re to define and review business priorities, review Atos Origin operational performance and define corrective action plans.
-Management at different levels is responsible for implementing and monitoring the internal control system within their respective areas of responsibility.
+Its main tasks are to define and review business priorities, review Atos Origin operational performance and define corrective action plans.
+Management at different levels is responsible for implementing and monitoring the Internal Control system within their respective areas of responsibility.